PhD in Social Work Admissions Decision Process

 - Academic preparation in complementary knowledge areas.

 An applicant who is not accepted can re-apply the following year.
 Application materials must be updated and re-submitted.

 Some applicants might be asked to have a telephone, Skype, or in-person interview with the PhD program director or a member of the admissions committee to clarify responses on the application.

 All admissions materials are the property of the School of Social Work.
 Admissions materials will not be returned nor will copies be made for the applicant.

-Once you have reviewed these materials, questions regarding the PhD program can be directed to Angie Kennedy, PhD program director.
+Once you have reviewed these materials, questions regarding the PhD program can be directed to Anne Hughes, PhD program director.

 If you have any difficulty related to the process of submitting your application or supporting materials online, please contact the Graduate Office by email or call (517) 355-7519.